 RNIB's Music Advisory Service (MAS) has written a short guide to getting started with braille music which is full of useful tips for beginners, as well as some ideas for instrumental and classroom teachers.
 It also contains a useful resources section with details of transcribers, software and online resources aimed at learners in the UK, but may also be useful to learners in other countries.

 The most common way to learn braille music is while learning an instrument, often the piano or electronic keyboard or working with your teacher through one of the braille music tutor books listed below.

 Several mainstream beginners' books are available in braille music, though learning this way does not introduce braille musical terms and syntax in a progressive way.
-To see if a particular tutor book is available in braille, see the RNIB Library Catalogue.
+To see if a particular tutor book is available in braille, please search the RNIB Library.
 There are some tutor books specifically designed for learning the braille music code whilst learning singing or an instrument.
 The most frequently used of these in the UK is a book for pianists, Braille Music for Beginners, by Joan Partridge (1994), available from the RNIB helpline.

 To view a list of other braille music tutor books, please visit our braille music tutor books page.

 If you want to learn to "hear" the symbols in your mind, and work on memorisation skills in a graduated way, try: An Introduction to Music for the Blind Student, or A Course in Braille Music Reading, Parts I and II.
 These are both by Richard Taesch and available from Dancing Dots.

 The New International Manual of Braille Music (NIM) was published by the World Blind Union, edited by Bettye Krollick in 1996.
 An accessible version of the New International Manual of Braille Music (Krolllick, 1996) is available from the links below.